8ctopus/byte-buffer/README.md

 # byte buffer

-A php buffer to work with binary data.
+Work with binary data in php.

 ## install